ksthar/linux-config/README.md

 forks as well. **OR** if there are few enough files, I could include all here and just symlink to the ones I want.

+Vim
+---

+I have included the CSApprox (for terminal vim colorschemes) in the .vim directory.
+On Ubuntu, the CSApprox.vim plugin file was missing a statement that setup the Normal highlight causing a runtime error.
+The included version has the patch installed.

+I have also included the jellybeans colorscheme file.
+This will need to be moved to /usr/share/vim/vim7x/colors/ or wherever your distro installs colorschemes.
+Currently, .vimrc sets this as the default.

 NOTES
 -----